inertia7/timeSeries_sp500_R/README.md

 This must be done before each **Rstudio** session, and written at the start of every script to ensure your code will be easily reproducible!

 **IMPORTANT TO NOTE** (Updated 6/4/2017): Script was changed to include a helper function script to reduce code significantly.
-Check `helperfunction.R` to see how the functions work.
+Check `helper_functions.R` to see how the functions work or use `?function_name` to see documentation on respective function.

 ## <a name="Steps-Required"></a>Steps Required